 - Those who are planning to sell their flats after the Minimum Occupancy Period (MOP) may not make as much profit as they’d like.
 Supply will exceed demand after all, and sellers will face stiff competition.
 We suggest living here a little longer before selling the flat.

-Recommended article: Quick Guide to BTO and Resale HDB Grants for Couples [2021 Edition]
+Read this: Quick Guide to BTO and Resale HDB Grants for Couples

 What else we noted about the Toa Payoh (Bidadari) BTO sites:

 - Storey heights: Flats for the three sites will likely go up to 16 storeys, which is comparable to most other BTO flats at Bidadari.

 - Views: The best views possible in the Feb 2012, in our opinion, are the park-facing units on the Bartley 2 site/ParkEdge @ Bidadari, but be mindful of the afternoon sun when picking these units.
 Stacks on the Bartley 1 site/Bartley GreenRise directly overlooking the landed estate across Bartley Road also provide permanently unblocked views, but will come with traffic noise.
 If you’re choosing a unit facing any of the schools (Maris Stella, Cedar Girls’, Cedar Primary) for unblocked views, be mindful that the school buildings actually rise quite high up—up to seven storeys.